-Genetic Algorithms(GA) are algorithms based on the biological notion of evolution and natural selection as devised by Charles Darwin.
-Genetic algorithms use the survival of the fittest and inheritance so fittest traits of the parent are passed onto the children.
-Throughout the duration of the algorithm, many possible solutions to a problem are found, these solutions are called ‘individuals'.
-Every iteration of the algorithm finds a solution with the fittest traits in order for improved solutions each time and traits that are not desired are disregarded and not passed on.
+Genetic Algorithms(GA) are algorithms based on the biological notion of evolution and natural selection as conceived by Charles Darwin.
+Genetic algorithms use the principle of survival of the fittest and inheritance.
+The fittest traits of the parent are passed onto the children who prevail.
+Throughout the duration of the algorithm, many possible solutions to a problem are found; these solutions are called ‘individuals'.
+Every iteration of the algorithm selects a solution with the fittest traits from a collection of individuals.
+Subsequent iterations generate further improved solutions via each iteration.
+Traits that do not confer improved fitness are disregarded and not passed on in the next iteration.